eliranwong/UniqueBible/README.md

 pip3 install gdown
 <br>(gdown is required for downloading database files stored in google drive.)

+If you use use <a href='https://www.anaconda.com/'>Anaconda python distribution</a>, use the following command instead to install dependencies:

+conda install -c conda-forge pyside2 conda install -c vladsaveliev gdown conda install -c conda-forge pypdf2 conda install -c conda-forge python-docx

 # Download & Run UniqueBible.app

 Click on the download button on this page to download a zip copy of this repository, i.e. "UniqueBible-master.zip".